DSAatUSU/MOOPer_grade_prediction/README.md

 ![SentimentGPT](https://dsa.cs.usu.edu/Files/knowledge_graph.jpg)
-visualizing the traditional approach used in prior prediction models compared to our graph representation.
+#### Visualizing the traditional approach used in prior prediction models compared to our graph representation.

 ### Dataset
 dataset is saved under `data/` folder in a file named